alexandertsai/pink-jupyter/README.md

 ### <span style="color: #FF69B4;">Troubleshooting</span>

-**WINDOWS USERS!!** there is a high chance this theme may not display properly for you.
-I advise running Jupyter from WSL instead (I'm sorry...)
+**WINDOWS USERS!!** there is a chance this theme may not display properly for you.
+If so, I advise running Jupyter from WSL instead (I'm sorry...)
 ### <span style="color: #FF69B4;">Customization</span>

 You can customize the theme by editing the <span style="color: #C71585;">`css`</span> files.
 Some easy modifications: